jbasko/shreducer/README.md

 The most useful part of this project is the filter expressions parser.
 You can use it to enable advanced filtering in your APIs with queries like this:

-    https://your.api?filter=(status eq open and type eq store) or (status eq closed and not type eq office)
+    https://your.api?filter=(status eq open and type eq store) or (status eq closed and type not in office, garage)

 ## Components